 Get uncomfortable and make those tough decisions to be the best version of yourself.
 You know what you need to do, so dig deep.

-Join us this Sunday, July 26th at 4pm EST for the Artists and Athletes Initiative Workshop with myself, Kaycee Jones, Dr. Traci Ferguson, and Katie Schaar.
+Want to know a great place to start?
+We had a webinar, Artists and Athletes Initiative, with myself, Kaycee Jones, Dr. Traci Ferguson, and Katie Schaar.
 These women are fantastic leaders in their fields and I’m so honored to be sharing with them.
-We will be speaking on the importance of proper training, fueling the body for recovery and longevity, and tools/resources that we all love and believe in.
-We will also be giving away some really awesome prizes.
-So, please join us and help us spread the word.
+We spoke on the importance of proper training, fueling the body for recovery and longevity, and tools/resources that we all love and believe in.
+You can watch the entire webinar HERE.

 As always I am always here for each of you.
 I believe in You, I believe in me, and together we all need to find our Call to Courage.
 Be well, eat more plant-based, move your body, and keep your head up way high.